-When considering a speed limit reduction be aware that drivers generally do not slow down until there is a perceived reason to do so.
+When considering a speed limit reduction remember that drivers generally do not slow down until there is a perceived reason to do so.
 If motorists do not see the reason for a reduced speed limit, it is often ignored.
-In addition, note these factors when assessing the need for a speed limit reduction:
+Also consider:

 - A "Reduced Speed Limit" sign is not automatically noticed or effective in slowing traffic.
-Most drivers determine their speed by observing visual cues from their surroundings, including the visible work activity, specific warning signs, pavement markings, and other traffic control devices. - Studies show that drivers slow down more in work zones with PCMS's, electronic driver feedback signs ("Your Speed Is XX") and flashing warning lights. - Most drivers do not voluntarily reduce their speed more than 10 mph unless law enforcement is active. - Work zone speed limit reductions of more than 10 mph show an increase in crashes due to a wider speed differential between vehicles. - C. Speed Limit Reduction Assessment Examples.
-The following are examples of common work zone situations where a speed limit reduction may be appropriate: - Situation: 70 mph Freeway Long-Term Construction Project During work zone operations these projects often have: - Narrowed or restricted lanes or there are no shoulders. - Lane shifts and closures. - Temporary Concrete Barrier 2 feet or less from the lane edge. - Work operations which create driver distractions.
+Most drivers determine their speed by observing visual cues from their surroundings, including the visible work activity, specific warning signs, pavement markings, and other traffic control devices. - Studies show that drivers slow down more in work zones with PCMS's, electronic driver feedback signs ("Your Speed Is XX") and flashing warning lights.
+These devices used at locations were speed limit compliance is most important could be considered. - Most drivers do not voluntarily reduce their speed more than 10 MPH unless law enforcement is active. - Speed limit reductions of more than 10 MPH can create a wider speed differential between vehicles causing an unstable traffic flow.